SleepyToDeath/NetQRE/synthesizer/README.md

 the name of which I can't remember.
 The general idea is that a program is the combination of sub-programs, and each sub-program has an number of choices.
 So they use a DAG to represent the process of composing a program.
-Each node in this DAG represent the set of all possible sub-programs at some position and satisfying a specification, and its "children" are sub-sub-programs that can be used to compose the sub-program itself.
+Each node in this DAG represent the set of all possible sub-programs at some position of the program and satisfying a sub-specification, and its "children" are sub-sub-programs that can be used to compose the sub-program itself.
 Gathering valid sub-programs in a divide-and-conquer way will eventually give you a valid program at the top level of the DAG.
-One observation here is that in many tasks, not only can we divide the program, but we can also divide the specification (what I call "examples" here), and the set of valid programs is defined by the specification.
-There may not be as many specification divisions as the number of possible programs.
+One observation here is that in many tasks, not only can we divide the program, but we can also divide the specification (what I call "examples" here), and the set of valid programs is dependent only on the specification.
+There may not be as many ways to divide the specification as the number of possible programs.
 Thus we can find some satisfying programs(or conclude there's no valid program) for each node in the DAG without costing too much time.
 Beware that this is exactly the information we want for deciding whether a subtree has at least one correct program.
 So we can use it for pruning.